Jaywhisker/AI_design_framework/README.md

 `save_data`: A function used to save dataframes into csvs inside a folder under Data and followed by a combination of the search_terms

+`get_data`: A function used to read csv files and converting them into a nested list
 -----
 ## Scraper folder (Web scraping functions)
 This file is a collection of scrapper functions used to collect data from various websites. <br>